mfkiwl/RV32IMF-MicroGT_01/Docs/Documentation/MUL.md

 The custom module is designed for low resources usage and low area, obviusly because of the tradeoffs it is also relatively slow.
 It's not pipelined, thus it can accept new values only when the unit is `FREE`.
 It has 16 latency cycles, and it perform both signed and unsigned multiplication.
-It implement in hardware the Booth radix-4 multiplication algorithm, because of this choice and the fact that is not pipelined, this unit as said earlier does not consume much resources.
+It implement in hardware the **Booth radix-4 multiplication algorithm**, because of this choice and the fact that is not pipelined, this unit as said earlier does not consume much resources.

 ---